 - Foods to eat on a high blood pressure diet include vegetables, fresh fruit, lean proteins, beans and legumes, healthy fats, 100 percent whole grains that are ideally sprouted, and organic, unsweetened dairy products.

-- The DASH diet was named the best diet for a sixth year in a row by U.S. News & World Report, and it’s an excellent high blood pressure diet.
+- The DASH diet is an excellent high blood pressure diet.
 In addition to lowering high blood pressure, the DASH diet also aids in weight loss, lowering cholesterol, and preventing or controlling diabetes.

 - You can help lower blood pressure by cooking more at home, increasing fiber consumption, lowering your sodium intake, getting more potassium, staying hydrated and practicing portion control.